Yasmine Halmane, Contributing Photographer

 Newly published research suggests that mental health resources may now be more important than ever.
 A June report from the Centers for Disease Control and Prevention showed that younger adults are experiencing disproportionately worse mental health during the pandemic.

 According to Lowe, the pandemic is unique because it’s widespread and long-lasting.
 People cannot escape it and have no sense of when it will end, Lowe said.
+Therefore, more people may be in need of Group Treatment and counselling.

 “I think uncertainty inherently brings with it a lot of anxiety,” Lowe said.
 The instability and accompanying social isolation can contribute to generalized anxiety and depression, she added.